Abraham Mitrie Rihbany: Life and Works

-Rihbany was born in Shweir, Mount Lebanon, a part of Ottoman Syria that is now in modern-day Lebanon.
+Rihbany was born in Shweir, in the Mount Lebanon Mutasarrifate.
 At 9 years old he was apprenticed to a stone-cutter, but at the age of 17 he managed to attend the American Presbyterian School in Souk El Gharb, catching up on his secondary education in two years of study and briefly becoming a teacher himself.
 It was here that he became a Presbyterian, in spite of his family's long adherence to the Greek Orthodox Church of Antioch.

 In 1891 Rihbany emigrated to the United States, in the first instance to New York City, where he briefly edited Kawkab Amirka (The Star of America), North America's first Arabic-language newspaper.
 He left New York in 1893 and travelled through the Mid-West, funding short stints of study at Manchester University (Indiana) (1894) and Ohio Wesleyan University (1895–96) by giving lecture tours to churches on the culture of the Holy Land as a key to the Scriptures.
 He indefinitely postponed his studies after being offered a position as a resident Congregationalist minister in Morenci, Michigan.
 Thereafter he served as minister for two years in Mount Pleasant, Michigan, and for nine in Toledo, Ohio, ending up at the Church of the Disciples, a Unitarian church in Boston, Massachusetts.

 His first book, A Far Journey (1913), was an account of his life in Syria and America.
 His publisher promoted it as a "bridging of the thousands of years that separate Turkey and the United States".